awsdocs/aws-doc-sdk-examples/javav2/example_code/lookoutvision/Readme.md

 **IMPORTANT**

-The Java examples perform AWS operations for the account and AWS Region for which you've specified credentials, and you may incur AWS service charges by running them.
-See the [AWS Pricing page](https://aws.amazon.com/pricing/) for details about the charges you can expect for a given service and operation.
+The following Java examples perform AWS operations for the account and AWS Region for which you've specified credentials.
+Running these examples might incur AWS service charges on your account.
+For details about the charges you can expect for a given service and API operation, see [AWS Pricing](https://aws.amazon.com/pricing/).

 Some of these examples perform *destructive* operations on AWS resources. **Be very careful** when running an operation that deletes or modifies AWS resources in your account.
-It's best to create separate test-only resources when experimenting with these examples.
+We recommend creating separate test-only resources when you experiment with these examples.

-To run these examples, you can setup your development environment to use Apache Maven or Gradle to configure and build AWS SDK for Java projects.
+To run these examples, you can set up your development environment to use Apache Maven or Gradle to configure and build AWS SDK for Java projects.
 For more information, see [Get started with the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/get-started.html).